s2t2/gspread-models-py/README.md

 ### Creating Records

-Creating and persisting a new record:
+Creating and persisting a new record (i.e. writing data to the sheet):

 ```py
 Book.create({"title": "My Book", "author": "Me", "year": 2050})